WesternBytes/Good-developer-resources/README.md

 # Good-developer-resources
-<br>Just a space to store resources and tools I may need for development so I don't forget them
+Just a space to store resources and tools I may need for development so I don't forget them

 ====================================================================================================

 Design: